Kiwi killed by Colorado police 'loved beyond measure', family demanding charges

 This week the couple made their first public statement since Glass died and through their lawyers released a cache of information about the case including footage of the fatal incident.

-"He was stuck on a small pile of rocks on the side of the road and called 911 for help," his father told media.
+"He was stuck on a small pile of rocks on the side of the road and called 911 for help," his father said.

 "It was dark, and he was really worried.